 - Migraine symptoms include: anxiety, Irritable Bowel Syndrome (IBS), Restless Leg Syndrome (RLS), nausea, sensitivity to darkness, light, smells, and everything can seem irritating.

 How does salt impact our body?

-- Salt molecules break down into ions Na+ and Cl- and only these two ions participate in what is called voltage activated sodium pumps.
-This creates the voltage necessary for the cell to function.
-The influx of Na+ and Cl- can cause the signal of pain to go off, causing chronic pain.
+- Salt molecules break down into ions Na+ and Cl- and these, along with potassium, magnesium, and phosphate participate in what is called voltage activated sodium/potassium pumps.
+This creates the voltage necessary for the cell to function properly.

 What are some of the best hydrating options?

 - Drinking whole milk is an ideal hydrating fluid because it is a perfect electrolyte balanced in sodium, potassium, water, lactose, calcium, and protein.

 - Drinking salted water, such as salt-pickle juice

 - Taking salt pills (also called electrolyte pills).

 What’s the difference between the brain of a migraineur and a non-migraineur?